 - Identify appropriate stormwater management strategies to alleviate the water quality impacts of land development and stream channel erosion and assist in the attainment and maintenance of water quality standards consistent with Federal, State and County programs and regulations.

-The Stormwater Management Technical Group is an interagency technical group consisting of representatives from the Department of Environmental Resources and the Maryland-National Capital Park and Planning Commission, which has been formed to study watersheds in the County.
+The Stormwater Management Technical Group is an interagency technical group consisting of representatives from the Department of the Environment and the Maryland-National Capital Park and Planning Commission, which has been formed to study watersheds in the County.
 These technical studies include analysis of existing and planned land use, watershed hydrology, stream hydraulics, topographic analysis, evaluation of flood hazard mitigation alternatives, pollutant loading analysis, analysis of various water quality control techniques, and the National Pollutant Discharge Eliminate System (NPDES) Program.

 The evaluation of flood hazard mitigation alternatives includes the following: